wuciawe/wuciawe.github.io/_posts/2016-04-17-thoughts-on-seven-years.md

 What I regret most are I didn't spend time in a proper way, and I just chose to pass most of the lessons
 given by life.
 Maybe the reason I didn't work very hard before is that I know it was the last chance for me to revel.
 As I am not a student anymore, I have to take more responsibility.
 There is a life burden on my shoulder after then.
+Will I be a great fighter for life?
+Maybe the first step is stopping wasting time on nonsense.